- Costco’s Business model

 One of the critical components of Costco's business model is the inventory turnover ratio.
 In simple terms, the inventory turnover ratio means the number of days Costco takes to sell products once they pick them up from the manufacturers.

-It is astonishing to know that Costco has an inventory turnover of fewer than ten days.
-This means that the products are off the shelf within ten days of procurement from the manufacturers.
-One thing that also contributes to this is the membership model.
+One thing that also contributes to costco's business strategy is the membership model.
 Assured returning customers means that Costco does need to worry about the inventory turnover.
 In turn, the low inventory turnover allows Costco to source large product volumes from manufacturers at better credit rates than competitors.

 It also means that Costco can pay the manufacturers even before the credit period expires.
 One of the primary reasons behind high inventory turnover is that Costco sells products in bulk bundles to its customers.
 It helps drive sales volumes, and the manufacturers are happy to supply Costco at better rates and credit.